Lesliec87/stock-analysis/README.md

 We have been working with the excel file Steve created containing the stocks data and he wants to do a bit more research where the database includes the entire stock market over the last few years.

 ### Purpose:
-The purpose of this project is to refactor the code so we can run it succesfully when analysing thousands of stocks instead of only a dozen stocks and we will determine if refactoring the code it now runs faster.
+The purpose of this project is to refactor the code that we already succesfully run to analyse the thousands of stocks and determine if refactoring the code can run faster.

 ## Results: